astronomer/astro-docs/enterprise/stable/02_develop/03_kubepodoperator-local.md

 ---
-title: "Local Development with the Kubernetes Pod Operator"
+title: "How to Run the KubernetesPodOperator Locally"
-navTitle: "Run a Local KubePodOperator"
+navTitle: "Run the KubernetesPodOperator Locally"
-description: "Run a single-node Kubernetes cluster on your machine to leverage the KubePodOperator locally."
+description: "How to run and test the KubernetesPodOperator on your local machine."
 ---

 ## Setup Kubernetes